 Two Be-Verbs for Two Kinds of Equals

 Fourth article in an RCI LinkedIn series on the impact of language in technology.
-The first three were narrative — the personal predecessor (Listening to Spanish Again), the series-aperture observation (What Technical Vocabulary Refuses to Carry), the lineage-discovery story (I Thought I Was the First).
+The first three were narrative.
+The personal predecessor was Listening to Spanish Again, the series-aperture observation was What Technical Vocabulary Refuses to Carry, and the lineage-discovery story was I Thought I Was the First.
 This one is the first of the technical articles.
 First-person voice, but the subject is the language.

 You did not say I'm bored.
 You said I am a boring person.

-This is the cleanest of the six grammatical-semantic mappings I make in Inflexión — the Spanish-grammar esoteric programming language I'm building, the one I introduced in a previous article as the fifth member of a small lineage.
+This is the cleanest of the six mappings between grammar and semantics I make in Inflexión, the esoteric programming language built on Spanish grammar that I am building, the one I introduced in a previous article as the fifth member of a small lineage.
 Ser maps to immutable bindings.
 Estar maps to mutable bindings.
 The analogy is so close it barely needs explaining; the analogy is the whole article.

 The two-copula system, quickly